MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/2_Getting_Started_with_Quick_Start.md

 ----------

-In order for our applications to use the MS Graph API, we must have an application ID.
+In order for our applications to use the Microsoft Graph API, we must have an application ID.

 We must register the application in the Microsoft Application Registry.